 What is end user security training?

-End user security training is a formal process for educating employees about cyber security.
+End user security training is a formal process for educating employees about cybersecurity.

-Formally training employees has at least two benefits:
+Formally training employees provides two benefits:

 It guarantees that employees have been exposed to security training.

 It increases the chances that employees are following the same practices.

 Remote work has made preventing attacks more difficult.
 As workforces and data systems have become more spread out, companies have taken on more attack surface while combating more forms of threatware, giving threat actors more options to exploit.
 This change in the workforce has put more responsibility on a company's employees (end users), but many companies lag behind in terms of end user security training.

 These days, a data breach can cost a business over $4 million.

 Data breaches cost businesses in numerous ways, including: